MasazI/fhir-java-lambda/README.md

+# fhir-java-lambda

+This is an implementation of Lambda function for FHIR sample for Java in Cloud9.

          ___        ______     ____ _                 _  ___
         / \ \      / / ___|   / ___| | ___  _   _  __| |/ _ \
        / _ \ \ /\ / /\___ \  | |   | |/ _ \| | | |/ _` | (_) |